-How all does the weather negatively impact food availability?
+How does all the weather negatively impact food availability?

-- Many parts of the world rely upon rain for irrigation; when there is no rain, higher costs and fighting over access to water can occur.
-A prolonged drought in the western United States in 2014 caused the cost of food to increase 0.4% between January and February alone.
+- Many parts of the world rely upon rain for irrigation; when there is no rain, higher costs, and fighting over access to water can occur.
+A prolonged drought in the western United States in 2014 caused the cost of food to increase by 0.4% between January and February alone.
 Meat and dairy prices rose most dramatically, due to severe droughts in California and Texas.
 At the same time, drought in Brazil caused the cost of coffee, sugar, and soybeans to skyrocket.

 - More rain and flooding can delay the planting and harvesting of many crops.
 In 2008, when the Mississippi River flooded right before harvest for many plants, farmers lost an estimated $8 billion.